How to Know if You Have a Story or a Topic (with guest writer Abria Mattina)

 Some readers weren’t fond of her character for that reason, but by refusing to fall into the Florence Nightingale trope, I had a story that stood out.
 It was also a lot more interesting to write, because I couldn’t fall back on conventional templates when writing Willa’s scenes.

-Incorporate Mad Libs into your Free Writing
+Practice: Incorporate Mad Libs into your Free Writing

 There are some amazing sources for writing prompts out there, but you can practice free writing and honing your story’s angle at the same time with a little Mad Libs fun.
 Before your next free writing session, try jotting down the first ten nouns, verbs, and adjectives that come to you.